top of page

 I recently began offering a very heavy-weight linen (luscious!) to use as under-cloths.
 It is more than 3 times heavier.
 And a note about linen weight — remember as you compare new linen to the linens in your sacristy, elderly linens become sheer over time.
 They were heavier when they were new.

-Purchasing linen can be difficult there are so many coptions and most people do not have the information they need in order to make such an important choice.
+Purchasing linen can be difficult there are so many options and most people do not have the information they need in order to make such an important choice.

 Linen has three characteristics that should be of interest to you: quality, weight and density.
 These characteristics help you evaluate the suitability of a particular linen for your altar linens.

-~ Quality is judged by the even-ness of the threads and of the weave, the amount of weft distortion, selvage regularity, the type and amount of sizing, and the ease of drawing a thread.
+~ Quality is judged by the evenness of the threads and of the weave, the amount of weft distortion, selvedge regularity, the type and amount of sizing, and the ease of drawing a thread.

 ~ Weight is measured in ounces per square yard.